This is part of a series of essays about the First World War casualties commemorated by the Commonwealth War Graves Commission in Virginia.

 A soul so pure that (reverently I say)

 If he must die, Good Friday was the day.

 Cadet John Dunn is also commemorated on page 586 of the Canadian First World War Book of Remembrance, which is displayed on 19 December.

 Lori Humrich, Office Manager, All Saints Episcopal Church for her tour of the church and its impressive Tiffany windows.

-Amanda Spicer for the photograph of the University of Virginia First World War Memorial.
+Dan Addison and the University of Virginia for the photograph of the University’s First World War Memorial.